MarkTension/portfolio_react_spruce/static/media/MaxMSP learnings.443b74e518389be12129.md

 0. Prioritize minimizing tech debt is even more important for maxmsp, because it's so hard to debug.

 1. Give yourself senses.
 Write many messages to visualize intermediate values at critical infrastructure points.
-Also for monitoring bangs I used the [button] object, which flashes when it receives a bang.
+Also for monitoring bangs I used the [button] object, which flashes when it receives a bang, or [counter] objects to display bang counts.
 It helps with debugging, or getting some intuition.

-2. Make sub-patches if you can.
-This is a number of objects patched together that can stand on its own, thus be put into one object.
-CMD + SHIFT + E.  Be careful with this though, because you lose overview: you lose your senses that you made in rule 0.
+2. Make sub-patches if you can, but not always. sub-patch objects envelop a number of objects patched together that can stand on its own, thus be put into one object.
+CMD + SHIFT + E. I try to be careful with this though, because it's easy to lose overview: you lose your senses that you made in rule 0.
 As a general rule I don't subpatch when I think I need to still monitor its logic, or view messages.

 3. Instead of sub-patching, visually separate logic into clusters.
 Untangle that stuff.
 Sometimes that's incredibly hard because one functional cluster interacts with 3 other functional clusters.
 So you'll have to wire patch cables between those, messing up your clusters.
 But often that can be mitigated with [SEND x] and [RECEIVE x] objects.
 These are alternatives to patch cables.
 They will create extra components in your project though.